mdfranz/terraform-provider-aws/examples/waf-regional/README.md

 # Region WAF with ALB

-This example shows how to configure AWS waf for an ALB Endpoint
+This example shows how to configure AWS waf for an ALB Endpoint.
+It is based on https://github.com/mdfranz/terraform-provider-aws/tree/master/examples/ecs-alb

 To run, configure your AWS provider as described in https://www.terraform.io/docs/providers/aws/index.html